Broughton Hall Catholic High School - Sixth Form - Biology

 Support and Challenge

 All students are provided with booklets that complement the resources used in class and are given a textbook to help them work independently outside of the classroom.
 Students with additional needs are provided with the specialist support they need and all students benefit from the usually small class sizes that allow for much 1:1 help to be given.
 After school support sessions are offered to the whole class and additionally, individual students often take advantage of the drop-in support that is available from the Biology department.
 Our most able students are challenged to complete wider reading and a range of resources such as New Scientist magazine, The BMJ and similar scientific publications are available for students to borrow.
+Students are guided towards a range of online resources to support their independent learning.

 Student Comment